Ravi0Sharma/MiniCarSteer/code-of-conduct.md

 * Discord as a Project Management Tool: Utilizing Discord for structured task tracking, real-time updates, and scheduled check-ins.

 * Regular Check-Ins: Scheduled updates and feedback sessions to improve communication and efficiency.

-* Enhanced Documentation: Leveraging GitLab’s documentation feature to maintain a structured record of key decisions, changes, and implementations
+* Enhanced Documentation: Leveraging GitLab’s documentation feature to maintain a structured record of key decisions, changes, and implementations.